pro-gamer007/simple-youtube-downloader/README.md

 After running find the **`output.mp4`** file and your done!

 # **Bugs**
 If you find any bugs please create a new issue.
 If you want the bug to be fixed faster please dm me on discord.
-You can find me on discord [here](https://discord.com/users/555064829946232832) or sending a friend request to [pro_gamer007#3808](https://discord.com/users/555064829946232832)
+You can find me on discord by clicking [here](https://discord.com/users/555064829946232832) or sending a friend request to [pro_gamer007#3808](https://discord.com/users/555064829946232832)

 ## Thats it!
 Have fun!